awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use.md

 Although DynamoDB supports [a small number of attribute types](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes) compared to the rich type system of Java, the DynamoDB Enhanced Client API provides mechanisms to convert members of a Java class to and from DynamoDB attribute types\.

 By default, the DynamoDB Enhanced Client API supports attribute converters for a large number of types, such as [Integer](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html), [String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html), [BigDecimal](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/internal/converter/attribute/BigDecimalAttributeConverter.html), and [Instant](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/internal/converter/attribute/InstantAsStringAttributeConverter.html)\.
 The list appears in the [known implementing classes of the AttributeConverter interface](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/AttributeConverter.html)\.
-The list includes many types and also collections such as maps, lists, and sets\.
+The list includes many types and collections such as maps, lists, and sets\.

-To store the data for an attribute type that is not supported by default or does not conform to the JavaBean convention, you can write a custom `AttributeConverter` implementation to do the conversion\.
+To store the data for an attribute type that isn't supported by default or doesn't conform to the JavaBean convention, you can write a custom `AttributeConverter` implementation to do the conversion\.
 See the attribute conversion section for an [example](ddb-en-client-adv-features-conversion.md#ddb-en-client-adv-features-conversion-example)\.

 To store the data for an attribute type whose class conforms to the Java beans specification \(or an [immutable data class](ddb-en-client-use-immut.md)\), you can take two approaches\.
 + If you have access to the source file, you can annotate the class with `@DynamoDbBean` \(or `@DynamoDbImmutable`\)\.
 The section that discusses nested attributes shows [examples](ddb-en-client-adv-features-nested.md#ddb-en-client-adv-features-nested-map-anno) of using annotated classes\.
 + If do not have access to the source file of the JavaBean data class for the attribute \(or you don't want to annotate the source file of a class that you do have access to\), then you can use the builder approach\.
 This creates a table schema without defining the keys\.
 Then, you can nest this table schema inside another table schema to perform the mapping\.
 The nested attribute section has an [example](ddb-en-client-adv-features-nested.md#ddb-en-client-adv-features-nested-map-builder) showing use of nested schemas\.

-### Java primitive values<a name="ddb-en-client-use-types-primatives"></a>
+### Java primitive type values<a name="ddb-en-client-use-types-primatives"></a>

 Although the enhanced client can work with attributes of primitive types, we encourage the use of object types because you cannot represent null values with primitive types\.